qrrk/Catapult/README.md

 ## Installation

 None required.
 The launcher is a single, self-contained executable.
-Just [download](https://github.com/qrrk/Catapult/releases) it to a separate folder and run. *Be sure you have write permission in that folder!*
+Just [download](https://github.com/qrrk/Catapult/releases/latest) it to a separate folder and run.

+- Be sure you have write permission in that folder.
+- On Linux, [make the file executable](https://askubuntu.com/a/485001) before running it.

 ## System requirements